 Replacing a cell ( or single battery) within a Battery Array

-It usually happens that one battery or cell will fail before the others in your array.
-Assuming you can buy an identical battery what happens to this battery when placed in an existing array of older batteries is that the new battery will perform to the level of the weakest or least performing battery in the string while being much more active chemically.
+It sometimes happens that one battery or cell will fail before the others in your array.
+Assuming you can buy an identical battery what happens to this battery when placed in an existing array of older batteries is that the new battery will soon perform to the level of the average or least performing battery in the string while being much more active chemically.

 To use plain language consider the new battery to be juicer, more chemically and electrically active.
 The charger sees the group batteries as one battery.
 However, the new battery during charge will charge up quicker, then continue to overcharge while the older batteries catch up.
 During discharge, you guessed it, the new battery will discharge faster and over-discharge.
 This over cycling will bring the new battery to the level of the others and it may fail before the older batteries.